jestjs/jest/website/versioned_docs/version-22.x/TutorialReact.md

 You have to run `yarn add --dev enzyme` to use Enzyme.
 If you are using a React version below 15.5.0, you will also need to install `react-addons-test-utils`.

-Let's implement a simple checkbox which swaps between two labels:
+Let's implement a checkbox which swaps between two labels:

 ```javascript
 // CheckboxWithLabel.js